Hamza5/Semantic-Network-Processing/README.md

-This is a simple implementation of the propagation-based algorithme for question answering in sementic networks.
+This is a simple implementation of the propagation-based algorithm for question answering in sementic networks.

 We'll take this example to illustrate all the process from the creation of the graph to the question answering.

 ![Graph](https://raw.githubusercontent.com/SamyMe/Semantic-Network-Processing/master/graph.png)

-The graph is constructed entering a serie of statements.
+The graph is constructed by giving a serie of statements.

-For our example, the statements would be as follows:
+For our example, the statements would be as follows :
 - Asian is_a Human
 - European is_a Human
 - Chinese is_a Asian